mikes222/mapsforge_flutter/README.md

 or

-    Datastore datastore = await MapFile.using(content, null, null);

-The former is used to read mapfiles from the filesystem whereas the latter is used to read mapfiles from memory.
-If you do not want to use Isolates you can also use the Mapfile directly like so:

     Datastore datastore = await MapFile.from(filename, null, null);

-Note: Destroy the mapfile by calling ``dispose()`` if not needed anymore
+Tip: If reading from memory, use ``MapFile.using(content, null, null)``

-Create the cache for assets
+2. Create a symbol cache for assets (e.g. parking signs, bus stop icons)

 > Assets are mostly small images to display in the map, for example parking signs, bus stop signs and so on

     SymbolCache symbolCache = FileSymbolCache();

+3. Define display settings

-Create the displayModel which defines and holds the view/display settings like maximum zoomLevel.
+> Create the displayModel which defines and holds the view/display settings like maximum zoomLevel.

     DisplayModel displayModel = DisplayModel();

-Note: For crisper maps consider to set the deviceScaleFactor to a higher value, e.g. 2
+Tip: For crisper maps consider to set the deviceScaleFactor to a higher value, e.g. 2

-Create the render theme which specifies how to render the informations from the mapfile.

-> You can think of it like a css-file for mapsforge
+4. Set up a render theme

+> Render themes define how the map looks—think of them as CSS for mapsforge.

     RenderTheme renderTheme = await
     RenderThemeBuilder.create(displayModel, "assets/render_themes/defaultrender.xml");

-Create the Renderer.
+5. Create the Renderer.

-> The renderer is the rendering engine for the mapfiles.
-This code does the main work to render the contents
-> of a mapfile together with the design guides from the rendertheme into bitmap tiles.
+> The renderer converts the map data into visual tiles.
-> Bitmap tiles are png files with a fixed width/height.
-Multiple tiles together forms the map.

     JobRenderer jobRenderer = MapDataStoreRenderer(mapFile, renderTheme, symbolCache, true);

-Alternatively use the onlineRenderer instead to provide the tiles from openstreetmap &reg;

-> By using the online-renderer you will not need the rendertheme nor the mapfiles.
+*Alternative:* Use an online renderer instead (no mapfiles required)

     JobRenderer jobRenderer = MapOnlineRenderer();

-Optionally you can create a cache for the bitmap tiles.
-The tiles will survive a restart but may fill the disk space.
+6. Optionally set up a tile cache

+> cache rendered tiles for better performance and persistence

     TileBitmapCache bitmapCache = await FileTileBitmapCache.create(jobRenderer.getRenderKey());